iluvgirlswithglasses/mail-client/doc/fin/smtp.md

 # SMTP

-Sending mails — either in TO, CC, or BCC method — all work under a simple protocol called SMTP.
+Sending emails — either in TO, CC, or BCC — all operates under a simple protocol called SMTP.
 This section explains how SMTP was implemented in this project.

 ## Observation